Luke-Davies/react-redux-messages/README.md

-# Pure React Messages App
+# React Redux Messages App

 A messages app implemented in react and redux.